 B4.1 Openness.
-Participation shall be open to all U.S. N-national I-interested P-parties-who are directly and materially affected by the activity in question.
+Participation shall be open to all U.S. National Interested Parties.
 There shall be no undue financial barriers to participation.
 Participation shall not be conditional upon membership in any organization, or unreasonably restricted on the basis of technical qualifications or other such requirements.

-Timely and adequate notice of the formation of new activities related to international standards shall be provided to all known directly and materially U.S. National affected interests Interested Parties.
-Notice should include a clear and meaningful description of the purpose of the proposed activity and shall identify a readily available source for further information.17
+Timely and adequate notice of the formation of new activities related to international standards shall be provided to all known U.S. National Interested Parties.
+Notice should include a clear and meaningful description of the purpose of the proposed activity and shall identify a readily available source for further information.16

-In addition, the member's name (or if membership is by organization, the name of the organization with a point of contact), affiliation 18-and interest category of each member of the TAG shall be made available to interested parties upon request.
+In addition, the member's name (or if membership is by organization, the name of the organization with a point of contact), affiliation and interest category of each member of the TAG shall be made available to interested parties upon request.
 The affiliation of a TAG member refers to the entity that the TAG member represents, which may or may not be that person's employer.
 If the TAG member is serving in an individual capacity, then the name of the individual, their sponsors (if any) and interest category shall be made available upon request.
 Contact information is not required.